-- Leaders get caught up with day-to-day management instead of planning for the weeks and months ahead.
+- Leaders tend to take a narrow view of the situation.
+When faced with a threat, the brain automatically defaults to taking a narrow focus and not taking a broad, holistic view.
+To break out of this narrow focus, leaders are required to step back and go within their mental framework. - Leaders get caught up with day-to-day management instead of planning for the weeks and months ahead.
 They are reluctant to delegate and release control during this period and feel they have to do it all, micromanage or take control by creating additional layers of protocols and approval processes that delay response times instead of having faith and trust in the current system, processes and team.
 This actually disrupts the crisis management and recovery processes in place.
 They need to create clear guidelines and principles and then "let go" of the responsibility to others. - Due to the chaos a crisis creates, leaders are focused on the business side of the organisation and forget about the human element the people.
 People make the organisation and help realise their goals and objectives.
 Not everyone copes well during a crisis, and leaders need to show empathy, humility, understanding and support.
 They need to unite the team towards a shared vision and response.
 Be transparent, specific and clear to the team about what is happening and the plans in place.
 Assure them that all will be well.
 Be the glue that holds the team together.

 Dileep (2020) postulates that the Covid-19 pandemic has allowed leaders to rethink their existing business, operational and leadership models.
-Kok & van den Heuvel (2019) asserts o remain competitive in a VUCA world, traditional leadership models and styles will not suffice as hyper-innovation, creativity and adaptability are required.
+Jordaan (2019, cited in Kok and van den Heuvel, 2019) asserts o remain competitive in a VUCA world, traditional leadership models and styles will not suffice as hyper-innovation, creativity and adaptability are required.
 It is vital for leaders to possess qualities of visionary, understanding, collaboration, clarity, flexibility, agility, and creativity/innovation, and risk-taking.
 The situation demands leaders to be strong mentally, physically and emotionally.
 It requires leaders to continuously reflect on lessons learnt and how best to improve their decision making and behaviour as they move forward.

-For leaders to be effective during the Covid-19 pandemic and post the pandemic, they needed to first prioritise their mental and emotional health together with that of their team members and subordinates.
+Volini et al. (2020) and the Center for Creative Leadership (2020) state that for leaders to be effective during the Covid-19 pandemic and post the pandemic, they needed to first prioritise their mental and emotional health together with that of their team members and subordinates.
 They can only lead if they are in the correct frame of mind.
-Tasks can only be completed if the leader/manager and their workers are of sound body and mind, postulates.
-During the pandemic D'Auria & De Smet (2020) acknowledge that at times on the spot/immediate action was required; however, they advise managers during a crisis to be in a cycle where they constantly "pause-assess-anticipate-act".
+Tasks can only be completed if the leader/manager and their workers are of sound body and mind, postulates Volini et al. (2020).
+During the pandemic, D'Auria & De Smet (2020) acknowledge that at times on the spot/immediate action was required; however, they advise managers during a crisis to be in a cycle where they constantly "pause-assess-anticipate-act".

 LeMaster (2017) postulates that for leaders and organisations to succeed in the knowledge era characterised by VUCA, they need to be adaptive, innovative, change their mental models, be agents of change and embrace diversity.
-They also need to "embrace opposition and criticism with truly open minds, listen closely to our perceived adversaries, put self-interest aside, and work together to achieve "the greater good" for our organisations, our people, and our social systems" (LeMaster, 2017).
+They also need to "embrace opposition and criticism with truly open minds, listen closely to our perceived adversaries, put self-interest aside, and work together to achieve "the greater good" for our organisations, our people, and our social systems" (Le Laster, 2017).
 A sense of collective accountability, responsibility, and leadership for the greater good seems to permeate post the crisis.
 The Covid-19 pandemic crisis has given leaders at Eskom an ideal opportunity to reflect on the pandemic and lessons learnt, thereby reassessing their leadership approach for the 'new world' that the virus has created.